Dog Problems most of us Live with

 4. Contact a certified professional dog trainer

-If you believe your dog is barking reactively to strangers, family members, or other dogs, or if the tips above prove unsuccessful, contact a certified professional dog trainer for help.
+If you believe your dog is barking to strangers, family members, or other dogs, or if the tips above prove unsuccessful, contact a certified professional dog trainer for help.

 How to stop dog from chasing cars

-You won’t be able to stop the behaviour of chasing your dog’s car overnight; However, with time, patience and a few tips, you can prevent him from running on the road in a car chase.
+You won’t be able to stop the behavior of chasing your dog’s car overnight; However, with time, patience and a few tips, you can prevent him from running on the road in a car chase.

 1. Safely contain your dog